datenlabor-bmz/auto-redact/README.md

 ## License

-MIT License (c) BMZ / David Pomerenke
+MIT License (c) BMZ Data Lab / David Pomerenke

 The frontend is based on an example from [react-pdf-highlighter](https://github.com/agentcooper/react-pdf-highlighter/), MIT License.